Flowers (Miley Cyrus song): International

 In the United Kingdom, "Flowers" debuted atop the UK Singles Chart with 92,000 chart units, partially due to 9.9 million streams, which was the biggest first week overall since Harry Styles's "As It Was" in April 2022.
 The song topped the chart for ten consecutive weeks, becoming Cyrus's third number-one song in Britain after "We Can't Stop" and "Wrecking Ball" (both from 2013) and her first to remain at the top for longer than one week.
 It became the third song of the 2020s, after Styles's "As It Was" and Ed Sheeran's "Bad Habits" to top it for at least ten weeks.
 On March 15, 2024, the song was certified triple Platinum by the British Phonographic Industry for shipment of 1.8 million units.
 By the end of 2023, the song amassed 198 million streams, 91,000 downloads, and 1.7 million track-equivalent units in the United Kingdom; making it the most-streamed and most-downloaded song of the year.
 "Flowers" topped the UK year-end singles chart.
 It was the most-streamed song in the UK in 2023, with 198 million streams earned that year.
 The most-streamed song on Apple Music and Deezer and second most-streamed on Spotify in the UK in 2023, were among its feats.

 In Germany, "Flowers" debuted at number two on the Offizielle Deutschen Singles Charts and climbed to the top position in the second week, becoming Cyrus's first chart-topper in the country.
 It ranked second at the 2023 year-end German chart, first among the foreign acts.
 Also, in France, "Flowers" debuted at number two on the Top Singles chart and climbed to the top position in the second week, becoming Cyrus's first chart-topper in the country.
 It was the most-streamed song in France in 2023.

-Outside Europe, "Flowers" topped the charts in Australia, Ecuador, Israel, New Zealand, Paraguay, Philippines, Singapore, South Africa, and Vietnam, as well as the overall MENA streaming chart and the overall Commonwealth of Independent States airplay chart.
+Outside Europe, "Flowers" topped the charts in Australia, Ecuador, New Zealand, Paraguay, Philippines, Singapore, South Africa, and Vietnam, as well as the overall Middle East and North Africa streaming chart and the overall Commonwealth of Independent States airplay chart.
 In Australia, it amassed over 5 million streams in its first week, breaking the first-week record in the country's history.
 The song spent its first twelve weeks atop the ARIA Singles Chart, making it Cyrus's first chart-topper in Australia and the eleventh song in history to top the chart for at least twelve weeks.
 It topped the Australia year-end singles chart.
 In 2024, the song was certified 10× Platinum by the Australian Recording Industry Association for selling 700,000 equivalent units.